rishibhatnagar1/IntelMakerIOTBoilerPlate/README.md

 [Here](http://www.rishigb.me/presentation/intel-maker-iot-boilerplate#/) is the link to the talk scheduled for Intel IOT Meetup for 28th June '15

+Feel free to contribute.
+You could add a codes for C/Cpp , GoLang or any other language of your choice.
+Let's make it a better repo :)

 As you already know, I am bad at naming repositories, do let me know if you have suggestions for it :P